 "I was given counselling through my GP.
-I did a bit of Organisation A in between when I had face to face counselling."-Sheila.
+I did a bit of SANDS in between when I had face to face counselling."-Sheila, Warwickshire, SANDS and Luca's Angels compared to when they were with a professional counsellor.

-Iris and Amelia responded better to peer support than they did to one-to-one counselling sessions.
-Both women felt they were able to be their authentic selves when they were with other bereaved parents compared to when they were with a professional counsellor.
 Feigelman et al. have found that peer support programmes foster newly bereaved parents' emotional growth and encourage ways in which they can form a new identity by weaving their grief into their lives (Feigelman, Jordan, & Gorman, 2009; Feigelman et al., 2012).